oktadev/okta-blog/_source/_posts/2024-03-12-stepup-authentication.md

 Open the project up in your favorite IDE.
 Let's take a quick look at the project organization.
 The project has an Angular frontend and NestJS API backend housed in a [Lerna](https://lerna.js.org/) monorepo.
 If you are curious about how to recreate the project, check out the repo's README file.
 I'll include all the `npx` commands, CLI commands, and the manual steps used to create the project.

-You need an authentication configuration to serve the project.
+You need to set up an authentication configuration to serve the project.
 Let's do so now.

-## Set up the Identity Provide to use OAuth 2.0 and OpenID Connect
+## Set up the Identity Provider to use OAuth 2.0 and OpenID Connect

 You'll use Okta to handle authentication and authorization in this project securely.